jhvanderschee/hugocodex/content/en/posts/compress-all-images.md

 date: 2022-06-19
 ---

 No, this is not about lazy loading.
-We are talking about image compression only, as images are an important part of your page load (20% on average) and in the end every byte counts.
+We are talking about image compression only, as images are an important part of your page load (20% on average).
+Every byte counts when you try to get [a 100% Google Lighthouse Score](https://www.usecue.com/blog/how-to-get-a-100-google-lighthouse-score/).
 I was happy to find that [Boris Smus](https://github.com/borismus/image-zoom) did some great ground work on this topic.
 I used one of his examples to illustrate this article.

 ## Our image